iamrommel/profile/README.md

-This is a profile site hosted on netlify to show my profile
+My profile website using RazzleJs and deploy on Digital Ocean using CaptainDuckDuck